 - American College Test (ACT) or Residual ACT(R-ACT*)

-- Midlands Technical College Placement Test and the Writing Placement Test
+- Midlands Technical College Placement Test

 In addition, admission requirements may be met by completion of the Pre-Health Care certificate with a GPA of 2.5 or higher.